About Magistrates’ courts

 - Indictable-only offences, such as murder, manslaughter, rape and robbery.
 These must be heard at a Crown Court.

-If the case is to be dealt within a magistrates’ court, the defendant(s) are asked to enter a plea.
-If they plead guilty or are later found to be guilty, the magistrates can impose a sentence, generally of up to six months’ imprisonment for a single offence (12 months in total), or a fine of an unlimited amount.
+If the case is to be dealt within a Magistrates’ court, the defendant(s) are asked to enter a plea.
+If they plead guilty or are later found to be guilty, the magistrates can impose a sentence of up to 12 months (as of April 2022), or a fine of an unlimited amount.
 If found not guilty (‘acquitted’), defendants are judged innocent in the eyes of the law and will be free to go – provided there are no other cases against them outstanding.

-Cases are either heard by two or three magistrates or by one district judge.
+Cases are either heard by 2 or 3 magistrates or by a District Judge.

 Who sits in a Magistrates’ court